Skip to main content

-Clinician Scientist Training Program
+Clinician Investigator Program (CIP)

 We are one of the only departments offering basic research and clinical training opportunities, emphasizing the importance of research and its impact on health.